Jottinha/2FA-Email-Authentication/README.md

 ## Implemented Features and Next Steps

 ### Front-End
+- [ ] Make the login, register and authenticate pages recursive.

 User registration page

 - [x] User registration screen where users can enter their email and password.